BernardQuatermass/exim-wiki/DNSSEC.md

   + from [ISC][]
   + written in C

 If you already have expertise in Bind, it's a fair choice, but for simplicity and maintenance by a postmaster who isn't a DNS admin already, we will nudge you towards [Unbound][] or [Knot-Resolver][].
 As of early 2017 [Unbound][] has more history in solid production deployments with reliable DNSSEC, so is the safer choice.
+[PowerDNS][] [documents that](https://doc.powerdns.com/md/recursor/dnssec/) validation is still experimental, as of 4.0.0.

 ### Known Platform Issues